stefanbylund/zxnext_layer2/README.md

 modes; standard Spectrum mode (256 * 192 pixels, 32 * 24 attributes, 16
 colours), Timex high-colour mode (256 * 192 pixels, 32 * 192 attributes, 16
 colours), Timex high-resolution mode (512 * 192 pixels in 2 colours) and
-Radastan mode (128 * 96 double-sized pixels in 16 colours).
+low-resolution mode (128 * 96 double-sized pixels in 256 colours).

 The layer 2 screen resides in a dedicated memory that is not directly accessible by the Z80 CPU.
 In order to manipulate the layer 2 screen, it has